 Tourists who visit Thailand but fail to see the country’s renowned temples, colorful tuk-tuks, and grand elephants are frequently viewed as having never visited Thailand.
 But seriously, Thailand is a dream come true if you enjoy delicacies.

+All sorts of exotic Thai food can be found here, from five-star restaurants to food trucks at the local night market!
 Are you now staying in Thailand but eating at McDonald’s every day for lunch because you cannot handle spicy food?
-If so, keep reading this article, as we will help you practice saying “no spicy” in Thai to the waiter at Thai restaurants.
+If so, keep reading this article, as we will help you practice saying no spicy in Thai to the waiter at Thai restaurants.

 Many Ways To Say “No Spicy” In Thai

 You’ve found a table at the Thai restaurant and are ready to place your order, but you’d like to avoid anything too spicy.
-There is more than one method of saying the phrase “no spicy” in Thai.
+There is more than one method of saying the phrase no spicy in Thai.
 For example, you can tone down the chilies in a recipe.

-So, mention these phrases when ordering food, so you don’t put your mouth on fire because of the spiciness.
+So, mention these phrases when ordering Thai food, so you don’t put your mouth on fire because of the spiciness.

 Why Do Thai People Eat Spicy Food?

-Spicy ingredients, like chiles, spices, and garlic, are common in Thailand because of the country’s tropical climate.
+Spicy ingredients, like chilies, spices, and garlic, are common in Thailand because of the country’s tropical climate.
 So, Thai cuisine is typically spicy because it uses some of the world’s hottest chilies and seasonings.

+In addition, Thai people say they will feel more energized and have better blood flow after eating these foods.
 On the other hand, not everyone, including some Thais, likes spicy food.
 So there is always an option to ask for less or no spicy.

 For those who love spicy, Thai restaurants often provide a separate cup of chili to add more spiciness.

-Are Most Of Thai Food Spicy?
+Is Most Thai Food Spicy?

 Thai food offers a wide variety of mouthwatering dishes.
 Everything from rice to curry, noodles to Thai BBQ, is available.
 Not every Thai food is indeed spicy; some, like Thai rice noodles, are prepared without chili and allow you to add it to flavor.